epfl-ada/ada-2023-project-crunchychicken/README.md

 **Clémence** : Helped on the data pre-processing for general uses, working on Q2 research questions (Correlational Analyses + Visualizations)

-**Chang** : Helped for the NLP original analysis for characters persona extraction & general data pre-processing.
+**Chun Tzu** : Helped for the NLP original analysis for characters persona extraction & general data pre-processing.
 Handling the resolution of our third research question + writing data story for Q3.

 **Sepehr** : Matching IMDb & CMU, additional pre-processing, helping on setting up the website, working/investigating on success metrics, working on the overall Q2 + Writing the data story for Q2 + introduction.